How Seniors Should Prepare for Winter

 With winter approaching fast and the temperature beginning to drop, it’s extremely important for senior adults to prepare for the potential risks that cold weather can deliver.
 Thankfully, with a little preparation and by following these simple suggestions, it’s possible to stay healthy, safe and as comfortable as can be during the winter period.

 During the winter months, it’s extremely important to stay as healthy as possible.
 By keeping active it generates heat, which therefore keeps the body warm.
 Not only is it beneficial to your body temperature, it’s also great for your general wellbeing and fitness too.
-So when you’re at home, try to keep yourself moving by spreading household chores throughout the day, making yourself a hot drink etc. Take a read of our past article Chair Fitness Exercises For Those With Limited Mobility for more information on how to stay active.
+So when you’re at home, try to keep yourself moving by spreading household chores throughout the day, making yourself a hot drink etc.

 With the cold weather on the rise, it also means that the flu season is beginning – this can cause some serious issues for those who have circulation or breathing problems.
 For this reason, it’s essential to get plenty of vitamin C to help strengthen your immune system.